Kathryn Kelly: Early life

 Kathryn was born Cleo Lera Mae Brooks on March 18, 1904, in Saltillo, Mississippi, to James Emory Brooks and Ora (née Coleman).
-When she was nine years old, her family moved to Coleman.
+When she was nine years old, her family moved to Coleman, Texas.
 Her parents divorced and her mother started work as a hotel manager, subsequently marrying rancher and local political figure Robert G. "Boss" Shannon of Paradise, Texas, in 1927.

 Cleo changed her name to Kathryn before marrying her first husband, Lonnie Clyde Fry, at the age of 14.
 She gave birth to her only child, Pauline, in 1919.
 After two years she separated from her husband.
 She married again, this time to L. G. Brewer, but they soon separated and she moved to Fort Worth, Texas, with her mother and stepfather.

 Her third husband was a bootlegger called Charlie Thorne.
 After a quarrel, Thorne (who was illiterate) was found dead with a typed suicide note.
 The judge looked past this and Kathryn was never convicted for the murder.